klharp/SQLAchemy-SurfsUp/README.md

 ## Climate App

-Designed a Flask API based on the previously developed.
+Designed a Flask API based on the previously developed queries.

-* Used Flask to create your routes.
+* Used Flask to create routes.

 ### Routes

-* `/`

-  * Home page.
+* `/` Home page

   * Available Hawaii API Routes: